 Specifically, the Framework outlines various areas in which FDA will evaluate the use of RWD and RWE; FDA’s plan for evaluating how RWD can be incorporated into study designs and the regulatory considerations for such use of RWD; and FDA’s plan for developing guidance in a number of key areas, including on data standards and additional sources of RWD to help address current gaps in the capture of key information.

-DCRI researchers were among those invited to participate in a 2016 Bipartisan Policy Center roundtable.
-That event, which focused on advancing the use of RWE, was an opportunity for the DCRI to share its perspective on how the right policy pathways are critical to shaping the future of real-world medicine.
+DCRI researchers’ contributions to this Framework build on a strong tradition of leadership in advancing the use of RWE.
+For example, the DCRI’s Adrian Hernandez, MD, MHS, participated in a 2016 Bipartisan Policy Center roundtable, which focused on advancing the use of RWE and served as an opportunity for the DCRI to share its perspective on how the right policy pathways are critical to shaping the future of real-world medicine.

 Leading by example

 The DCRI’s work to advance the use of RWE continues today.
 Through several innovative programs, the DCRI continues to spearhead new and better ways of bringing RWE to the fore of research that will inform future regulatory policy.

 As highlighted in the FDA’s framework document as a case example, the ADAPTABLE (Aspirin Dosing: A Patient-centric Trial Assessing Benefits and Long-Term Effectiveness) Study is a patient-centered, pragmatic clinical trial assessing two different daily doses of aspirin to evaluate which dose is more effective for patients living with cardiovascular disease.